Investing Investing Basics

 How do beginners invest?

-There are many different ways for beginners to potentially get started with investing.
-It’s possible to open an account with a robo-advisor and get started very easily.
-Additionally, there are apps like Robinhood and Stash that allow you to begin trading quickly and greatly simplify the process.
+There are many different ways for beginners to start investing, such as opening an account with a robo-advisor or using apps like Robinhood and Stash that allow you to begin trading quickly and greatly simplify the process.

 What can I invest $1,000 dollars in?